MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

   - ai-seo-date:06/19/2024
 ---

-# Install Copilot for Sales
+# Install Copilot for Sales in Outlook

 The app is installed in Fixed mode by default.
 In a Fixed deployment, users receive the app automatically and can't remove it.